motya-proxy/motya/docs/roadmap.md

 This work took place over the course of April 2024.
 The goals of this milestone were:

-1. Getting the river application up and running as a Linux binary
+1. Getting the motya application up and running as a Linux binary
 2. Getting enough configuration options working to allow for basic operation
 3. Integrating the pingora library and getting basic reverse proxy operation working
 4. Start setting up build and release infrastructure